solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-atlas-webapi.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
 5. The script will prompt you to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
-7. The script will prompt you to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
+7. The script will prompt to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
 Atlas/WebAPI will only be accessible on the host machine (via localhost) if you accept the default ‘localhost’ value.
-8. The script will prompt you to enter the security options for Atlas/WebAPI.
-If you have existing HONEUR Components like Postgres/Zeppelin or FEDER8 Studio.
-Please use the same security settings as with these previous installation.
+8. The script will prompt to enable authentication.
+Choose "None" if authentication is not required.
+The same authentication mechanism should be selected for all local components.
 9. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server.

 Once done, the script will download the Atlas/WebAPI docker image and will create the docker container.

-:warning: Please run the installation script of the [Proxy](#proxy) after installing or updating Atlas/WebAPI.
+:warning: Please run the installation script of the [Proxy server](#proxy-server) after installing or updating Atlas/WebAPI.
 The proxy is necessary for accessing Atlas/WebAPI through the browser.

 ## Zeppelin installation instructions
 Zeppelin can be installed by running the installation script.

-1. download the installation script **_start-zeppelin.sh_** for Linux/MacOS or **_start-zeppelin.cmd_** for Windows.
-You can download this script using the following command:
+1. Download the installation script (**_start-zeppelin.sh_** for Linux/MacOS or **_start-zeppelin.cmd_** for Windows) using the following command:

 Linux/MacOS
 ```